decksplain/decksplain.github.io/_games/rummy.md

 round-time: 15 - 30 minutes
 ---

-**Objective:** Be the first player to use all your cards and have the lowest points left in your hand.
+**Objective:** Be the first player to use all your cards and have the lowest points left in your hand

 **Setup:**

 - Each player gets 7 cards
-- Remaining cards are placed face down, take the top card and place it face up in the discard pile
+- Remaining cards are placed face down

 **Take your turn**, either: